AliMert/ShortestSubstring/README.md

 # ShortestSubstring
-Simple playground project that calculates the length of the shortest substring
+Swift playground project that calculates the length of the shortest substring